Edging Timer β free, guided session timer for solo edging

 What is an edging timer?

 Open the /session page and pick a rhythm: Slow (12-minute cycles), Medium (8-minute), Fast (5-minute), or Intense (3-minute, edge-heavy).
 The timer announces each phase with a soft chime + visual ring, no jarring sounds.
-If you select a video source โ favorites, a playlist, or a category โ clips automatically rotate at phase changes; the BPM pacer follows each clip's intensity.
+If you select a video source β favorites, a playlist, or a category β clips automatically rotate at phase changes; the BPM pacer follows each clip's intensity.
 If you don't, you get a pure breath-paced visual timer.
+The whole app is installable as a PWA β "Add to Home Screen" gives you a fullscreen edging timer app icon that launches in one tap.

 Why a timer-first design matters